tomkimpson/minimal-mistakes/code/index.md

 * [fetch_gcn.py](https://github.com/tomkimpson/GCN).
 Slightly cumbersome script which takes in a text file of links to GCN notices and outputs the RA/DEC/time of burst as recorded by Fermi-LAT.

 * [run-git.sh](https://github.com/tomkimpson/git-sh)<a href=""></a> Very lazy script for pushing changes to github repo.
-Also useful to create local alias so this script can be run from any directory.
-[See here](http://tomkimpson.com/using-github.html) for github use and creating aliases
+Also useful to [create an alias](http://computers.tutsplus.com/tutorials/speed-up-your-terminal-workflow-with-command-aliases-and-profile--mac-30515) so this script can be run from any directory.

 * [double_pendulum.py](https://github.com/tomkimpson/doublependulum) Script for integrating and then animating equations of motion of double pendulum.